 - Experience issues with the testing software

 - Need assistance for any other reason

 A message box will appear on your computer screen as a reminder when five minutes remain in a session.
-If you are still working at the end of the two-hour session, the computer screen will turn gray, a message will state that your time has expired, and no further keyboard and mouse responses will be recorded.
+If you are still working at the end of the session, the computer screen will turn gray, a message will state that your time has expired, and no further keyboard and mouse responses will be recorded.

 Taking a scheduled break: